Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 Why the AI-default hero is identifiable in two seconds

 The fourth is the muted-gray subhead.
-One sentence, sometimes two, set in text-gray-600 or text-muted-foreground, explaining what the product does in B2B-SaaS English.
-"Streamline your workflow with AI-powered automation that scales."
-The subhead reads like every other subhead because the model has been trained to write subheads, and there is exactly one subhead voice in the training data.
+One sentence, sometimes two, set in text-gray-600 or text-muted-foreground, explaining the product in B2B-SaaS English: "Streamline your workflow with AI-powered automation that scales."
+It reads like every other subhead because there is exactly one subhead voice in the training data.
+(For the vocabulary that gives it away, see the 40 banned phrases that mark copy as AI-generated.)

 Now, the twenty-one.